newrelic/rusty-hog/README.md

     -V, --version            Prints version information

 OPTIONS:
+        --default_entropy_threshold <DEFAULT_ENTROPY_THRESHOLD>    Default entropy threshold (4.5 by default)
+        --httpspass <HTTPSPASS>                                    Takes a password for HTTPS-based authentication --httpsuser <HTTPSUSER>                                    Takes a username for HTTPS-based authentication -o, --outputfile <OUTPUT>                                      Sets the path to write the scanner results to (stdout by default)
+        --recent_days <RECENTDAYS>                                 Filters commits to the last number of days (branch agnostic)
-    -o, --outputfile <OUTPUT>            Sets the path to write the scanner results to (stdout by default) --regex <REGEX>                  Sets a custom regex JSON file --since_commit <SINCECOMMIT>     Filters commits based on date committed (branch agnostic) --until_commit <SINCECOMMIT>     Filters commits based on date committed (branch agnostic) --sshkeypath <SSHKEYPATH>        Takes a path to a private SSH key for git authentication; defaults to ssh-agent --sshkeyphrase <SSHKEYPHRASE>    Takes a passphrase to a private SSH key for git authentication; defaults to none
+    -r, --regex <REGEX>                                            Sets a custom regex JSON file --since_commit <SINCECOMMIT>                               Filters commits based on date committed (branch agnostic) --sshkeypath <SSHKEYPATH>                                  Takes a path to a private SSH key for git authentication, defaults to ssh-agent
-        --httpsuser <HTTPSUSER>          Takes a username for HTTPS-based authentication --httpspass <HTTPSPASS>          Takes a password for HTTPS-based authentication
+        --sshkeyphrase <SSHKEYPHRASE>                              Takes a passphrase to a private SSH key for git authentication, defaults to none
+        --until_commit <UNTILCOMMIT>                               Filters commits based on date committed (branch agnostic) -w, --whitelist <WHITELIST>                                    Sets a custom whitelist JSON file

 ARGS:
     <GITPATH>    Sets the path (or URL) of the Git repo to scan.
 SSH links must include username (git@)